 You may be a riparian land owner if you own a property or land adjoining, adjacent or with a watercourse.
 This could include a river, stream, ditch or underground piped watercourse.
-If you are a riparian land owner you have certain rights and responsibilities for that watercourse, all of which are explained in the Environment Agency guide ‘ Living on the Edge ’
+If you are a riparian land owner you have certain rights and responsibilities for that watercourse, all of which are explained on GOV.UK's watercourse ownership pages.

 Determining whether you are a Riparian landowner

 - If your land has a watercourse running through or underneath it